-Richard A. Sundquist is a member in the firm’s Detroit office where he practices in the Real Estate Practice Group and is adjunct to the Bankruptcy, Corporate, Litigation and Commercial Real Estate and Public Finance Practice Groups.
-He practices primarily in the areas of real estate, bankruptcy, general business and real estate related environmental law.
+Richard Sundquist practices primarily in the areas of real estate, bankruptcy, general business, and real estate-related environmental law.
 In addition to providing transactional services in these areas, he has significant litigation experience (bench and jury trials) in state and federal courts, including the bankruptcy courts.

 He has a broad range of experience in reviewing, negotiating and drafting purchase and sale, loan, construction, lease and other real estate documentation.
 He has extensive experience representing owners and institutional lenders in connection with permanent financing and workout documentation (deed in lieu, loan modification and short sales), as well as documentation for commercial, industrial and residential projects.

 Rick also counsels clients in connection with general business matters, including contract review and negotiation, litigation matters and routine business issues.
 He has also represented clients in the acquisition and disposition of businesses and nonprofit mergers.